gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Thokmay says he got them for trying to desert
     *   walk past the goof pen
         *   awnings above the entrances to shelter their feed troughs
+        *   grills made of imported bamboo
+            *   Thokmay: "Didn't realize you flew that far south"
+            *   Noxy: "Oh, we don't - we get it from Normous Berth whenever the Flying Mountain sets down"
         *   dozens of fleecy waist-high idiots being tended by Little Gas and other small children
             *   Noxy remembers pretending that they were little clouds
         *   notices Little Gas feeding one the wrong way
         *   goes in to correct him (shows how she bosses kids around)
         *   a couple of goofs escape as Noxy and Little Gas squabble
         *   Thokmay goes over to pet them
-        *   both immediately round on him, knocking him to the ground
+        *   both immediately round on him
         *   Noxy: "Don't you know anything?
-Goofs *hate* peppers."
+Goofs *hate* peppers - even the smell of them."
-    *   Then past the tunnel
-        *   really just a hollow in the wall, three strides in all directions
-        *   bamboo grill on the front so that traders can store things
-        *   foreshadows its use for prisoners later on
-    *   Up the stairs and onto the wall
+    *   up the stairs and onto the wall
         *   Noxy takes Thokmay to the Steep Stairs
-        *   and is secretly pleased that he's out of breath at the top
+        *   secretly pleased that he's out of breath at the top
-    *   Describe the nearby territory
+    *   describe the nearby territory
         *   villages have dragon names like people
             *   Noxy explains what those are
+        *   Noxy sees a wisp of smoke rising from a winter hut chimney
+            *   sees Tasteless come out and pee
+            *   he waves
+        *   Noxy makes a comment about how crass Tasteless is
+            *   Thokmay (reasonably): "Well, everyone needs to do it"
-        *   takes Thokmay's noncommittal comments as offensive again
+            *   Noxy takes offense again (taking the village's side automatically)
-    *   Describe the clouds
+    *   describe the clouds
         *   Thokmay: "They smell like wet goofs."
         *   annoys Noxy for real
-    *   At the cloud pen
+    *   at the cloud pen
         *   Noxy says explicitly that you have to touch clouds to mind-speak to them
-        *   Asks Thokmay to try
+        *   asks Thokmay to try
-        *   Explains what it feels like
+        *   explains what it feels like
-            *   Empty your mind to make room for another's thoughts
+            *   empty your mind to make room for another's thoughts
-    *   Noxy gets a jolt from a cloud she's not touching
-        *   Scares her
-        *   She snaps at Thokmay
+    *   Noxy sees how tentative Thokmay is
-        *   Feels bad about it
-        *   So she offers him a ride
+        *   so she offers him a ride
-        *   Has to insist
+        *   insists when he demurs
-            *   Narrator comment: once Noxy has decided on something, she sticks to it
+            *   narrator comment: once Noxy has decided on something, she sticks to it
-        *   He climbs up on the cloud
+        *   he climbs onto the cloud
-        *   And just then Indy shows up with Sergeant Dorbu and chews Noxy out
+        *   just as Indy shows up with Sergeant Dorbu and chews Noxy out
-    *   As punishment, Noxy has to seed some thimbleberries
+    *   as punishment, Noxy has to seed some thimbleberries
-    *   She's feeling sorry for herself when she hears noise from the square
+    *   she's feeling sorry for herself when she hears noise from the square
         *   Dorbu and Thokmay are fencing in front of a growing crowd
-        *   With Kulbinder grumbling advice from the sidelines
+        *   with Kulbinder grumbling advice from the sidelines
         *   Noxy is instantly jealous
     *   Colonel Bonzon comes out to observe
-        *   Thokmay quietly but hastily put on his battle mask
+        *   Thokmay quietly but hastily pulls down his battle mask
-        *   One more round, then Kulbinder pulls him away for chores
+        *   one more round, then Kulbinder pulls him away for chores
     *   Dorbu teaches the village children how to juggle
-        *   Noxy and Grappa Gas exchange looks that say, "Nothing good will come of this."

 ## Chapter 5.
 Swimming and Conversation